huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

 --checkpointing_steps "epoch"
 ```

-### Dataset and the Task:
+## Dataset for semantic similarity

-The small dataset that we will be using is dervied from [esci-data](https://github.com/amazon-science/esci-data.git).
-It can be found on 🤗 Hub here: [smangrul/amazon_esci](https://huggingface.co/datasets/smangrul/amazon_esci).
+The dataset we'll be using is a small subset of the [esci-data](https://github.com/amazon-science/esci-data.git) dataset (it can be found on Hub at [smangrul/amazon_esci](https://huggingface.co/datasets/smangrul/amazon_esci)).
-Each sample contains a tuple of (Query, Product Title, Relevance Label) wherein Relevance Label is 1 if product matches
-the intent of query and 0 otherwise.
+Each sample contains a tuple of `(query, product_title, relevance_label)` where `relevance_label` is `1` if the product matches the intent of the `query`, otherwise it is `0`.

 Our task is to build an embedding model that can retrieve semantically similar products given a product query.
-This is usually the first stage in building a Product Search Engine
-involving retrieving all the potentially relevant products to a given query.
+This is usually the first stage in building a product search engine to retrieve all the potentially relevant products of a given query.
-This stage usually involves using Bi-Encoder models as the cross-join between query and millions of products could blow up quickly.
+Typically, this involves using Bi-Encoder models to cross-join the query and millions of products which could blow up quickly.
-Instead, model performs retrieving by returning top K nearest similar products for a given query by
+Instead, you can use a Transformer model to retrieve the top K nearest similar products for a given query by
 embedding the query and products in the same latent embedding space.
-The millions of produts are embedded offline to create a search index.
+The millions of products are embedded offline to create a search index.
-At run time, only the query is embedded via the model and products are retrieved from this index via
+At run time, only the query is embedded by the model, and products are retrieved from the search index with a
-fast approximate nearest neighbor search libraries such as FAISS, HNSWlib ...
+fast approximate nearest neighbor search library such as [FAISS](https://github.com/facebookresearch/faiss) or [HNSWlib](https://github.com/nmslib/hnswlib).

-The next stage involves reranking this retrieved list of products to return the most relevant ones;
+The next stage involves reranking the retrieved list of products to return the most relevant ones;
-this stage can utilize cross-encoder based models as the cross-join between query and set of retrieved products is limited.
+this stage can utilize cross-encoder based models as the cross-join between the query and a limited set of retrieved products.
-Below is the rough semantic search pipeline from [awesome-semantic-search](https://github.com/rom1504/awesome-semantic-search)
+The diagram below from [awesome-semantic-search](https://github.com/rom1504/awesome-semantic-search) outlines a rough semantic search pipeline:

 <div class="flex justify-center">
      <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/peft/semantic_search_pipeline.png"